We look at who and how to get the cheapest car insurance.

 Driver factors are one of the largest the insurers look at.
 An underwriter looks at his pool of statistics to decide which drivers are most likely to make a claim.

 Each insurer builds up a profile of who they consider to be high risk and unprofitable and raise premiums.
-Conversely there are those percieved as low risk and profitable and the insurers will look for ways of attracting these drivers.
+Conversely there are those perceived as low risk and profitable and the insurers will look for ways of attracting these drivers.

 Age is a big factor.
 The younger and more inexperienced you are behind the wheel the greater your chances of making a claim.
-There is little that can be done about this other than minimising your risk by getting a relatively safe car.
-At least by doing this you are paying a loaded low premium ready for the future when you will have a no claims discount and good record in your favour.
+There is little that can be done about this other than minimizing your risk by getting a relatively safe car.
+At least by doing this you are paying a loaded low premium ready for the future when you will have a no claims discount and good record in your favor.

 Sometimes there is a saving to be made insuring the car in your wifes name (you must be 100% honest about who the main driver is though) and we have also heard of some members getting a discount by adding a female to their policy.